Thursday, September 21, 2006

 "Where there's Smoke, there's Fire"

-Lots of black smoke billowing from this old motor home on the training ground.
 We had a live fire drill with a few other engine crews to learn how to attack a motor home fire.

 It literally was a "house on wheels".
 When you have a "metal box" and it starts on fire, the spread is rapid.
 Now that's Hot!